CiscoTestAutomation/getting-started/start-guide/quickstart/manageconnections.rst

 .. tip:: Remember - you can put all of these commands into a single script.
 We'll show you how in the :ref:`parse-output` section.

-Depends on your device terminal settings, when you connect to device using CLI and execute command, you would see "press any key to continue".
+Depending on your device terminal settings, when you connect to a device using a CLI and execute a command, you would sometimes see "press any key to continue".
-For humans, this point of brake, give possibility to analyse output.
-However from automation point of view it would break parsers, as they change output data.
+For humans, this break-point gives a possibility to analyze output.
+However, from automation point of view it would break parsers, as they change output data.

-To avoid those, Unicon's (#pyATS connection implementation) is to issue the following on connection established:
+To avoid those, Unicon (#pyATS connection implementation) issues the following commands on connection established:

     * no logging console
     * terminal width 511